Preschool Behavior Support in NYC & Westchester

 Compassionate support that helps families understand what's driving behavior and build stronger connections

-When your preschooler's behavior feels overwhelming, endless tantrums, aggressive outbursts, attention-seeking patterns that disrupt daily life, it's natural to question whether you're doing something wrong.
+When your preschooler's behavior feels overwhelming, endless tantrums, aggressive outbursts, attention-seeking behavior patterns that disrupt daily life, it's natural to question whether you're doing something wrong.

 The truth is, challenging behavior in preschoolers is rarely about "bad parenting" or a "difficult child."
 It's communication.
 Young children don't yet have the language or emotional regulation skills to express their needs, frustrations, or overwhelming feelings in ways adults easily understand.
 What looks like defiance or aggression is often a child's attempt to tell you something important.